corvis/homeassistant_ajax_security/README.md

 # HomeAssistant AjaxSecurity Bridge

-***DISCLAIMER: This component is under active development stage now.
-There are no any stable release yet, so please do not use it in your installation unless you are not developer who would like to contribute into module***
+***DISCLAIMER: This component is under active development now.
+There are no any stable release yet, so please do not use it in your installation unless you are developer who would like to contribute into module***

 Bridge between [ajax security modules](https://ajax.systems/) and [Home Assistant](https://www.home-assistant.io/).
 The modules connects to the home assistant instance via [UART Bridge](https://ajax.systems/products/uartbridge/) which provides [Jeweller](https://ajax.systems/jeweller/)(native ajax radio protocol) <> UART interface.

-In order to connect bridge to home assistant USB-UART adaptor is required.
-Please avoid super low-cost chineese adaptors as they are extreamly unstables.
+This integration __doesn't use Ajax cloud services__, doesn't require internet connection and doesn't expose any data outside of local network.
+However it requires special hardware module to interface Ajax wireless protocol, see Required Hardware section below.

 Currently supported Ajax products are:
 * [Fire Protect](https://ajax.systems/products/fireprotect/)